 The groups are arranged as such:

 Your story will be presented inside and based on the Mousetrap Board Game.
 Your characters will interact with the game in progress.
 Your goal is to present a story that is simple to understand and entertaining.
-You will be aiming for a final runtime of no more than 45 seconds.
+The final runtime of no more than one minute and thirty seconds.

 This is not a project you will do all at once but will completed in many steps.
 There will be checkpoints for each day we meet in class and you should expect to go through many iterations of your story, set, motion, lighting, etc. as we progress from one part of your assignment to the next.
 Major deadlines will be reviewed in class so be prepared to iterate according to the feedback you receive: